Image by Markus Spiske from Unsplash.com

 - Make sure to monitor the weather closely for the first few weeks after planting.

-- If it may frost, cover each seedling with a milk jug that has the bottom removed to create a mini greenhouse.
+- If it you’r concerned about frost, cover each seedling with a milk jug that has the bottom removed to create a mini greenhouse.
 Then remove it during the day so the plants don’t bake.

 - Make sure to water frequently if there is no rain.